This-Is-Ko/spotify-true-shuffle-backend/README.md

 True Shuffle creates custom playlists with randomised order of tracks for a better shuffle experience.

+Also has functionality to generate statistics and analysis from Spotify library, create playlists to share Liked Songs and delete all shuffled playlists.

 Backend built on Flask in Python (Migrated from Spring Boot)

 Frontend can be found in [this](https://github.com/This-Is-Ko/spotify-true-shuffle-react) repository.